botpress/botpress/docs/fundamentals/conversations.md

 99% of the bots on the market are based on Static Decision Trees.
 {% endhint %}

-We believe that it is the responsability of the **Botmaster (you)** to implement a great Flow.
+We believe that it is the responsibility of the **Botmaster (you)** to implement a great Flow.
 For most bots, the Flow should be written with code.

 {% hint style='tldr' %}
-**PRO TIP**: The Flow plays a critical part of the User Experience and should be well thought upfront. **Flows should never be edited on-the-fly by amateurs** because you risk compromising the UX (which most online bot-building tools allow you to do).
+**PRO TIP**: The Flow plays a critical part of the User Experience and should be well thought out upfront. **Flows should never be edited on-the-fly by amateurs** because you risk compromising the UX (which most online bot-building tools allow you to do).
 {% endhint %}

 As you will see in the next sections, Botpress tries to provide you with the best tools to create the best possible Flows (using [bp.convo](./flow.md)).